Canada names China, Russia as main cyber-crime threats; sees risk to power supply

 OTTAWA, Nov 18 (Reuters) - Canada on Wednesday identified state-sponsored programs in China, Russia, Iran and North Korea as major cyber crime threats for the first time, and said it feared foreign actors could try to disrupt power supplies.

-The Communications Security Establishment (CSE) signals intelligence agency, equivalent to the U.S. National Security Agency, said the four nations' programs posed the greatest strategic threat to Canada.
+The Communications Security Establishment (CSE) signals intelligence agency said the programs posed the greatest strategic threat to Canada.

 "State-sponsored cyber activity is generally the most sophisticated threat," CSE said in its second national cyber threat assessment.

-Canada's relations with China have soured notably over the last two years, while Ottawa is a harsh critic of Moscow.

-CSE's first assessment, released in 2018, also mentioned foreign-based actors but did not identify them.
-Canada did though join Britain and the United States in July to accuse Russian-backed hackers of trying to steal COVID-19 vaccine data.
+CSE's first study, released in 2018, mentioned foreign-based actors without identifying them.
+In July, Canada, Britain and the United States accused Russian-backed hackers of trying to steal COVID-19 vaccine data.

-China and Russia have repeatedly denied trying to break into critical infrastructure of other nations.
+China and Russia have repeatedly denied trying to break into other nations' critical infrastructure.
+Canadian relations with China have soured notably over the last two years.

+"We certainly have a long history of noting behavior from China that isn't in accordance with what our expectations are," Scott Jones, head of cyber security at CSE, told reporters.

+Jones did not answer directly when asked why the four nations had been named.

-CSE said it was very unlikely hackers would intentionally try to disrupt important systems and cause major damage or kill people in the absence of war.
+CSE said it was very unlikely hackers would try to cause major damage or kill people in the absence of war.

 But they "may target critical Canadian organizations to ... pre-position for future activities, or as a form of intimidation," it added.